 Employees demonstrate consideration and courtesy for others and treat each other with dignity.
 Also known as: Treat others with dignity, Courteous, Show appreciation for one another

 Best Company Culture Examples

-That said.
-Here are a few notable brands that are fighting the good fight, staying focused on creating a connected, informed, and inspiring culture.
+There are a few notable brands fighting the good fight and staying focused on creating a connected, informed, and inspiring culture.
 These are the role models for company culture.

 Could we start talking about great company culture examples without mentioning Netflix and their culture deck which has been viewed more than 20 million times?
 I don’t think so.